Keyboard shortcuts

 Scheme and arity must agree.
 Registration returns an error if the type does not accept the provided number of arguments.

-If you need dynamic/nonstandard library loading behavior, you can still use raw resolvers.
+If you need dynamic/nonstandard module loading behavior, implement Importer.

-• return Ok(Some(ResolvedLibrary { ... })) when you can satisfy the library.
+• return Ok(Some(ResolvedModule { ... })) when you can satisfy the module.

-• return Ok(None) to let the next resolver try.
+• return Ok(None) to let the next importer try.

-• return Err(...) for hard failures (invalid library payload, policy violations, etc.).
+• return Err(...) for hard failures (invalid module payload, policy violations, etc.).

-ResolvedLibrary can carry either ResolvedLibraryContent::Source(...) for real Rex source or ResolvedLibraryContent::Program(...) for preconstructed structured modules.
+ResolvedModule can carry either ResolvedModuleContent::Source(...) for real Rex source or ResolvedModuleContent::CompilationUnit(...) for preconstructed structured modules.

 5) Snippets That Import Relative Modules